A memory-efficient neural ODE framework based on high-level adjoint differentiation: Experimental Results

 Chen et al. \cite{NODE} showed that replacing residual blocks with ODE blocks yields good accuracy and parameter efficiency on the MNIST dataset from \cite{MNIST}.
 However, the effect of the accuracy of the gradients cannot be determined easily with this simple dataset.
 Here we experiment on the more complex CIFAR-10 dataset from \cite{CIFAR} using a SqueezeNext network introduced by \cite{SqueezeNext}, where every nontransition block is replaced with a neural ODE block.
 We use $4$ ODE blocks of different dimensions with $199,800$ trainable parameters in total.

 \paragraph{Accuracy} We train the same neural ODE structure using one time step while varying the time integration method.
 The results are displayed in Figure \ref{fig:cifar10}.
 The ReLU activation in this model results in irreversible dynamics and inaccurate gradient calculation for the vanilla neural ODE \cite{NODE}, leading to divergent training with the Euler method and the RK4 method and to suboptimal accuracy.
-PNODE and other neural ODE methods converge to higher accuracy due to the reverse accuracy guaranteed by the discrete adjoint method and automatic differentiation.
+PNODE and other neural ODE methods converge to higher accuracy because of the reverse accuracy guaranteed by the discrete adjoint method and automatic differentiation.
 With the low-accuracy methods (Euler and Midpoint), PNODE achieves the highest accuracy among all the methods tested.

 \paragraph{Memory/time efficiency} We perform a systematic comparison of the efficiency and memory cost for different methods by varying $N_t$.
+In all the experiments, we measure the total amount of consumed GPU memory.
 For PNODE, we include an additional variant (denoted by PNODE2) that saves only the ODE solution at each time step.
-This leads to $N_t\text{-}1$ recomputations in the reverse pass.
-Thus PNODE2 has almost the same memory cost as ACA.
+This leads to $N_t\text{-}1$ recomputations in the reverse pass and a memory cost of $N_b(N_t\text{-}1)$ for adjoint checkpointing.
+Thus PNODE2 has almost the same total memory cost as ACA has.
 As shown in Figure \ref{fig:cifar10-efficiency}, PNODE significantly outperforms all the other methods in terms of per-epoch training time.
 When using Dopri5, PNODE is three times faster than ANODE, $2.3$ times faster than ACA, and two times faster than the vanilla neural ODE.
 Similar speedups can be observed for other time integration methods.
 Among all reverse-accurate methods, PNODE has the slowest memory growth as the number of time steps increases.
 For example, using Dopri5 with $11$ time steps, the memory consumption of PNODE is approximately $71\%$ less than NODE naive and $55\%$ less than ANODE.
 Compared with PNODE, PNODE2 reduces the memory cost by up to $42\%$ with a slight increase in training time.
 PNODE2 has a similar memory cost but much faster training speed than ACA, which agrees with the theoretical analysis shown in Table \ref{tab:my_label}.
-Note that the CUDA runtime allocates ${ \sim} 0.4$ GB memory for PNODE, and it is included in all the PNODE results presented in this paper.
+Note that the CUDA runtime allocates $\sim 0.4$ GB memory for PNODE, and it is included in all the PNODE results presented in this paper.
 This overhead is inevitable for loading any library that contains CUDA kernels.